Hasan-Theyab/reading-notes/201/class-11.md

--Background images can appear just once or be repeated across the background of the box.
+- Background images can appear just once or be repeated across the background of the box.

 - You can create image rollover effects by moving the background position of an image.